-Some Mayan sites we’ve visited have had no rhyme or reason–no layout or order that was recognizable to us.
-Mexico’s Uxmal archaeological site, on the other hand, felt somehow familiar.
+Some Mayan sites we’ve visited seem to have had no rhyme or reason–no layout or order that was recognizable to us.
+Mexico’s Uxmal archaeological site, on the other hand, felt familiar.

 The familiar-feeling of the layout gave us a kind of affinity with the place, even when we were looking at a kooky carved stone jaguar altar, or a massive carving of a feathered snake or a collection of giant phallic symbols or what seemed like hundreds of carvings of Chaac, the Mayan God of Rain.
 More about him later.
 First, here are some highlights from Uxmal which was made a UNESCO World Heritage site in 1996.